• Skip to primary navigation

 Lightly salt and pepper to taste.

-Grill for about 4 minutes per side with an open lid.
-Serve hot off the grill.
+Grill for about 4 minutes per side with an open lid or bake for 10-12 minutes until an internal temperature of 145ยฐ.
+Serve hot.

 grilled lemon butter tilapia